 When you’re a worldschooling family like us, you try and find ways to make learning come to life for your kids.
 Fortunately, in Mexico, there are plenty of ways to get a hands-on learning experience.
-Our most recent experience was participating in a turtle release at a turtle sanctuary in Puerto Escondido, with a company called Eco Adventures Puerto Escondido.
+We were recently invited to participate in a turtle release at a turtle sanctuary in Puerto Escondido, with a company called Eco Adventures Puerto Escondido.

 My kids are big fans of nature shows like Wild Kratts and Planet Earth.
 We love watching documentaries about animals. and we talk a lot about how our actions as humans can affect the habitats of the animals in this world.
 Throughout our travels, we’ve seen orangutans in the jungles of Sumatra, come across bears in the forests of California, and even encountered whales in the oceans of the Pacific.